How to Calculate Your Electric Bill

 Calculating Your Electric Bill

-Let’s look at an example.
+Let’s look at an example of how to calculate your electric bill.
 I am pulling the structure for this rate off of a large electric utility’s website.
 The base facilities charge is $10.00.
 As aforementioned, this is the lowest the power bill could possibly be.
 You will be charged this amount as long as the power is turned on in your name, even if you have your main breaker off.

 Next, are the energy charges.
 The rate that I am looking at says that for months June-September, the price for the first 500 KWh are $0.10, the second 500 KWH are $0.09 and all over 1000 KWH are $0.08.